TIBCOSoftware/snappydata/docs/howto.md

         "NASDelay, SecurityDelay, LateAircraftDelay, ArrDelaySlot FROM AIRLINE)")
 ```

-**Execute queries that return approaximate results using sample tables**
+**Execute queries that return approximate results using sample tables**:
 The query below returns airlines by number of flights in descending order.
 The 'with error 0.20' clause in the query below signals query engine to execute the query on the sample table instead of the base table and maximum 20% error is allowed.

 ```